 10. Don't Date in Public

-We'd meet for meals, where we wouldn't be able to touch, and instead had stilted conversations and shook hands at the end of the night.
+I was single while I lived in Doha, so I went on a series of bizarre dates with expats from all over the world.
+We'd meet for meals, where we wouldn't be able to touch.
+Instead, we had stilted conversations and shook hands at the end of the night.

 The two short relationships I did have were intense (as were all relations and friendships between expats in the Middle East).

 Being in this cultural setting, so different from my own, made everything feel extra concentrated.
-An affair of a few weeks seemed like the equivalent of a six-month relationship out in the “real world.”
+An affair of a few weeks seemed like the equivalent of a six-month relationship out in the "real world."
+Within the confines of hotels and friends' apartments, we could hold hands, cuddle, and finally feel at ease.

 One of the best dates I had while living in the Middle East consisted of playing Monopoly and eating cheese in my hotel room.
+It was a relief to relax, be myself, and not worry that someone would throw me in jail for some indecent behavior.

 My three months in Doha were unlike anything I had experienced before.
 It inspired an interest in this endlessly fascinating corner of the globe that is nowhere near being satiated.

-If you ever have the opportunity to live and work as an expat in the Middle East…go!
+If you ever have the opportunity to live and work as an expat in the Middle East—go!
 It was an adventure I'll never regret, and I wish the same for you.

-Hugh
+Hugh says

 Hi